How to Understand Plato’s Republic

 - Theory of Forms

 "Plato’s Republic Explained" is tagged with: Elements, Ethics, Left–right Politics, Morality, Plato.
-Aristotle. and Other Greek Philosophers, Social Contract Theory and the State of Nature, Virtue Theory
+Aristotle. and Other Greek Philosophers, Social Contract Theory and the State of Nature, Types of Governments, Virtue Theory